hackerb9/vt340test/sixeltests/wp/README.md

 * Does WordPerfect support the built-in TCS font for large symbols, like summation?
 It doesn't seem to do it by default.
 Did it use to, for example in WordPerfect 5.2?

-* Can one convince WordPerfect to use a VT340 soft-font with additional characters?
-It already shows mathematical symbols as sixels in the equation editor (hit the <kbd>LIST</kbd> (F11) key and use <kbd>PgDn</kbd> (Keypad 3)).
-There is no reason they shouldn't be usable in text editing mode, too.
-(Or, at least 96 of the user's favorite ones).

 * The VT340 isn't affected, but the xterm driver has many segmentation faults when editing in the equation editor?
 (Particularly when